zorrocrisis/NaturalLanguageClassificationModel/README.md

 The following document indicates how to access and utilise the source code.
 It also contains a brief analysis of the implementation and results, referring to the [official report](https://github.com/zorrocrisis/NaturalLanguageClassificationModel/blob/main/FinalReport.pdf) for more detailed information.

 ## **Quick Start**
-The project's source files can be downloaded from this repository.
-To open the program using Unity (v.2021.3.10f1), simply clone the repository and open the project utilising Unity Hub.
+This project's source files can be downloaded from this repository.
+They are divided into the following main files:
+- ***reviews.py*** - contains the best final classification model, training it on the training set (*train.txt*) to classify the test set (*test_just_reviews.txt*) and producing a list of labels/classifications (*results.txt*).
+- ***train_multiple_models.py*** - trains and tests the implemented machine learning classification models.
+- ***fine_tuning.py*** - fine-tunes the machine learning classification models.
+- ***bert.py*** and ***tcn_models.py*** - contains the deep learning classification models.

+To run this poject, follow these steps:
+1. Install the necessary dependencies:
+     - pip install pandas
+     - pip install nltk
+     - pip install scikit-learn

+2. Simply run whatever file you would like utilising a terminal.
+As an example:
+     - python reviews.py

+Feel free to change the test and training sets, as well as any other parameters you see fit.

 ## **Task Introduction**
 - The **training set** (*train.txt*), supplied at the start of the poject, **contains multiple hotel reviews with the corresponding (correct) labels**.
 An example of these reviews can be found here: